Skip to content

 return None

-for key, commit in iter_commits(self.path):
+for key, commit in iter_commits(self.snapshot.path):

 { snapshot, segment_ref } = commit